goretti16kate/take_2/README.md

 # take_2
-Take two on ruby on rails and react
+Take two of ruby on rails and react